Linode API v4.167.3

 |DELETE||Deletes a resource.
 This is a destructive action.|

-Actions will return one following HTTP response status codes:
+Actions will return one of the following HTTP response status codes:

 |200 OK||The request was successful.|